jinghuazhao/software-notes/DEPICT/README.md

 }' | gzip -f > BMI.txt.gz

 ```
 where we opt to customise the header rather than the DEPICT configuration file.
-Moreover, the (hg19) chromosomal positions are *eventually* added to the data which would facilitate GCTA-COJO analysis and mirrors [SUMSTATS](https://github.com/jinghuazhao/SUMSTATS).
+Moreover, the (hg19) chromosomal positions are *eventually* back in the data which would facilitate GCTA-COJO analysis and mirrors [SUMSTATS](https://github.com/jinghuazhao/SUMSTATS).

 Once started, we had complaint that
 ```